aimeeu/cheats/atom.md

 - tidy-markdown

 ## Useful
-- `ctrl-shift-q` formats selected text to hard wrap at 80
+- Ubuntu: `ctrl-shift-q` formats selected text to hard wrap at 80
+- MAC: `cmd-option-q` formats  selected text to hard wrap at 80